 What to do if your child is vaccinated and is exposed to COVID‑19

-If your child is fully vaccinated for COVID-19, they do not need to quarantine after COVID-19 exposure unless they show symptoms.
-However, it's recommended that they get a COVID-19 test 3-5 days after exposure, even if they do not show any symptoms.
-See COVID-19 community testing locations.
+If your child is fully vaccinated for COVID‑19, they do not need to quarantine after COVID‑19 exposure unless they show symptoms.
+However, it's recommended that they wear a mask around others for 10 days to prevent any possible spread of the virus.
+It’s also recommended they get a COVID‑19 test 5 days after exposure, even if they do not show any symptoms.
+See COVID‑19 community testing locations.

 If your vaccinated child starts to show symptoms at any point after COVID‑19 exposure, isolate and contact their health care provider.
 A COVID‑19 test can confirm whether or not your child has COVID‑19.